-Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and revisions to HIPAA made in 2009's Health Information Technology for Economic and Clinical Health (HITECH ) Act, covered entities -- which include health care providers, insurers and their business associates -- are limited in the types of PHI they can collect from individuals, share with other organizations or use in marketing communications.
-In addition, PHI must be provided to patients if requested -- preferably in an electronic PHI format.
+Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and revisions to HIPAA made in 2009's Health Information Technology for Economic and Clinical Health (HITECH ) Act, covered entities -- which include healthcare providers, insurers and their business associates -- are limited in the types of PHI they can collect from individuals, share with other organizations or use in marketing.
+In addition, organizations must provide protected health information to patients if requested -- preferably in an electronic PHI format.

-Continue Reading About personal health information (PHI)
+Continue Reading About protected health information (PHI) or personal health information

 View All Definitions